appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 #### Artifact Registry Credentials: Cred.json

 Before we run self-hosted appcircle, we need to set artifact registry credentials.
-Using credentials JSON key file, we will pull docker images for Appcircle server services.
+Using credentials JSON key file, we will pull container images for Appcircle server services.

 Although it's not required immediately at configuration steps, it's required while we're starting Appcircle server.
-Otherwise it can not pull docker images from our artifact registry.
+Otherwise it can not pull container images from our artifact registry.

-For this reason, it's a part of the configuration. `ac-self-hosted.sh` bash script configures docker engine with appropriate credentials.
+For this reason, it's a part of the configuration. `ac-self-hosted.sh` bash script configures podman with appropriate credentials.
 If you don't have the key file, bash script gives error with a detailed message about the requirement.

 When you buy an enterprise license for self-hosted appcircle, you will get a credentials JSON key file which enables you to login our artifact registry.
 For example, assume our fictive company is Space Tech.